Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ViewshedCamera/readme.md

 ## How it works

-1. Create a `ExploratoryLocationViewshed`, passing in a `Camera` and a min/max distance.
+1. Create an `ExploratoryLocationViewshed`, passing in a `Camera` and a min/max distance.
 2. Update the viewshed using `viewshed.UpdateFromCamera()`.

 ## Relevant API